 - The global financial services industry should take into account the findings of its Industry Sandbox Consultation Report when considering building their own industry sandbox

-- The full report can be downloaded here
+- The full report can be downloaded go to link here

 The Industry Sandbox Consultation Report identified use cases and design requirements for a successful sandbox development environment that could enable FinTech players to validate innovations as well as to partner in developing new solutions in a neutral ‘off-line’ environment before accessing the market.

 The Global Consultation brought together over 200 representatives from financial institutions, large technology firms, data vendors and startups to identify where and how an Industry Sandbox can add value.
 The report features comments from 30 leading FinTech organisations and thinkers.

 The Consultation found there was a demand for an Industry Sandbox in the following areas:

 - Helping to show how new financial products would work

 - Making it easier for Industry to resolve shared problems together

 - Supporting knowledge sharing with regulators early in product life cycles

 The report offers a menu of Industry Sandbox components that can be mixed and matched according to each use case.